-HIS 121 WORLD HISTORY I
+HIS 121: World History I

 This course surveys social, intellectual, economic, and political developments which have molded the modern world.
 Focus is on both non-western and western civilizations from the prehistoric to the early modern era.
-Prerequisite: As required by program

-HIS 122 WORLD HISTORY II
+HIS 122: World History II

 This course is a continuation of HIS 121; it covers world history, both western and non-western, from the early modern era to the present.
-Prerequisite: As required by program